High School Choice

 - Does the district provide transportation?

-Who MUST complete an online High School Choice application?
+Who MUST complete an Online High School Choice application?

 When does the High School Choice application open?